|

 Portugese, Italian and German.
 His concert schedule has included tours of the

-U.S.A., Russia, Japan, Singapore, South Korea, Hong Kong, Australia, New Zealand,
+U.S.A., Canada, Russia, Japan, Singapore, South Korea, Hong Kong, Australia, New Zealand,

 Venezuela, South Africa and virtually every country in Europe.